 HPFFA Local 341

-What are the eight grievable issues for bargaining unit members under the 2011 HOPE/City of Houston Meet & Confer Agreement?
+What are the grievable issues for bargaining unit members under the current HOPE/City of Houston Meet & Confer Agreement?

 - Non-selection for a promotion to a referred position